Building an automated testing system for graphical software using QtTesting

 A new translator must at least reimplement the translateEvent(QObject object, QEvent event, int eventType, bool& error) method.
 First, it must check if the object is of the correct class.
 Then, it should handle the case of pqEventTypes::ACTION_EVENT, saving the command and related parameters.
 Sometimes it should also be able to handle pqEventTypes::CHECK_EVENT.

 Similarly, a new player should at least reimplement the playEvent(QObject* object, const QString& command, const QString& arguments, int eventType, bool& error) method.
 First, it should handle pqEventTypes::ACTION_EVENT, converting the read command and parameters into Qt commands, returning true for events it can handle.
-For checking commands, it should be able to handle the pqEventTypes::CHECK_EVENT event type, using the provided command and parameters to check the current value of the Qt object, setting the error variable to false in case of different values, but it should return true for all handled check events, even failed ones.
+For checking commands, it should be able to handle the pqEventTypes::CHECK_EVENT event type.
+Using the provided command and parameters to check the current value of the Qt object, it should set the error variable to false in case of different values, but it should return true for all handled check events, even failed ones.

-Sometimes translator and player classes correspond one-to-one, developers can refer to pqLineEditEventTranslator and pqLineEditEventPlayer for simple examples, and pqAbstractItemViewEventTranslatorBase/pqAbstractItemViewEventPlayerBase for advanced examples.
+Sometimes translator and player classes will correspond one-to-one.
+Developers can refer to pqLineEditEventTranslator and pqLineEditEventPlayer for simple examples, and pqAbstractItemViewEventTranslatorBase/pqAbstractItemViewEventPlayerBase for advanced examples.

 Running Tests

-The source code of QtTesting is easy to compile, provided with a CMake program, allowing quick compilation into a static or dynamic library.
-Since this testing module is called in only a few places in the product, compiling it into a static library for use is proper.
+The source code of QtTesting is easy to compile, provided with a CMake program, which allows quick compilation into a static or dynamic library.
+Since this testing module is called in only a few places in the product, compilation into a static library is appropriate.

 welsim_test_case_github